-Parking in our public lot at Mulholland and Coldwater may be severely limited on some days through April due to a construction project in the park.
-Unfortunately, there will be a few days when the whole lot will be closed as well.
-We apologize for any inconvenience but encourage you to check this site over the coming weeks before you visit to see what the latest status of the parking lot is.
+Parking in our public lot at Mulholland and Coldwater will be severely limited on some days through April due to a construction project in the park.
+We apologize for any inconvenience but encourage you to check back to see what the latest status of the parking lot is.
 The park itself will remain open throughout this time but there is no alternative parking in our immediate area.
 However, our trails may be accessed from Wilacre Park in Fryman Canyon, 3431 Fryman Rd., off Laurel Canyon Blvd., Studio City.
-Thank you in advance for your understanding.
-If you have any concerns, please call Jim Hardie, Director of Park Operations, at (818) 623-4845.

 Parking Lot Closed

 No limited closures at this time.